cakephp/docs/en/orm/database-basics.rst

     An associative array of PDO constants that should be passed to the underlying PDO instance.
-See the PDO documentation for the flags supported by the driver you are using.
+See the PDO documentation for the flags supported by the driver you are using. cacheMetadata
+    Either boolean true, or a string containing the cache configuration to store meta data in.
+Having metadata caching disable is not advised and can result in very poor performance.
+See the :ref:`database-metadata-cache` section for more information.

 At this point, you might want to take a look at the :doc:`/getting-started/cakephp-conventions`.
 The correct